 Key educators and health professionals believe the approach will significantly enhance their daily work as well as their relations with their families and communities.
 They believe practicing the skills will reduce stress, improve coping skills, and enhance resilience throughout health, mental health, educational and social welfare services.

 During this time, CMBM has also begun work with Native elders living in Minneapolis, forging a close partnership with the Minnesota Indian Womens Resource Center.
-Currently two of the elders, Linda Eagle Speaker and Donna LaChapelle are completing CMBM certification.
+Currently two of the elders, Linda Eagle Speaker and Donna LaChapelle have completed CMBM certification.
 They are combining our approach with traditional healing ceremonies in a creative synthesis which is bringing hope and healing to trafficked girls and homeless women.
 We hope it will be a model for work with Native peoples throughout the Midwest and elsewhere.